Paddy Reilly’s Music Bar musicians

 What is it?
 This place is a favorite of both locals and tourists alike.

-Why we like it: It might have something to do with the bang-on Guinness, their selection of more than a dozen drafts, their surprisingly tasty food (including a sausage roll!).
+Why we love it: It might have something to do with the bang-on Guinness, their selection of more than a dozen drafts, and their surprisingly tasty food (including a sausage roll!).
 Maybe it’s the undeniably interesting room, charmingly askew or the bar staff who could be described likewise.
-Is it the nightly 4am closing time–a boon to those of us who’ve spent time behind the stick?
-Could it be that work authored by the bar’s namesake, Jonathan Swift is simply a stronger draw than anyone could have imagined?
+Is it the nightly 4am closing time—a boon to those of us who’ve spent time behind the stick?
+Could it be that work authored by the bar’s namesake, Jonathan Swift, is simply a stronger draw than anyone could have imagined?
 Or maybe it's just the live Irish music.

-Time Out Tip: I recommend a visit featuring both good conversation and Irish Coffee.
+Time Out tip: I recommend a visit featuring both good conversation and Irish Coffee.

 Expect to pay: Under $15 for small plates, $10 or under for and about $18 for cocktails.